 reaches at least can already be seen above ground in that part of its

-basin that focuses on Dulwich, and many of its original sources were not
+basin that focuses on Dulwich, and some of its original sources were not

 in Lambeth at all, but in the neighbouring Boroughs of Croydon and